Timemore C3 Review: Worth the Upgrade?

-The S2C burr set in the C3 was modeled on that in the brand’s top-of-the-line Chestnut X grinder, but it isn’t the same.
+The S2C burr set in the C3 was modelled on that in the brand’s top-of-the-line Chestnut X grinder, but it isn’t the same.
 The X has larger 42 mm burrs with a different geometry.

 As already mentioned, the new burrs offer excellent consistency, so in this respect, the S2C technology delivers on its promise.